AnirudhV12/SDR-and-Antennas/docs/SDR_Setup.md

 # SDR# Setup Guide

 This document explains how I set up my **RTL-SDR V4 dongle** and received my first FM signals.
+Detailed Steps are available as a pdf in the main repo, with images
 ---

 ## Hardware